Development of mechanistic understanding of the integrative effects of chemicals

 Partner: Syngenta

 With an abundance of chemicals accumulating in our environment and most studies focusing on lethal endpoints of toxicity, it is becoming increasingly difficult to accurately predict the overall impact on our ecosystem.
 The focus needs shifting to sub-lethal endpoints such as effects on growth and reproduction as these often go unnoticed, to create a more accurate overview of the impacts of chemical toxicity.
-The research on life history traits (sub-lethal) and its link to molecular level interactions could be the key to predicting species sensitivity and will aid the development of more accurate models to predict chemical toxicity.
-To aid efficiency and scalability of this research, high throughput testing methods are required.

 I will be working under the supervision of Dr John Wilkinson at York, Prof Dave Spurgeon at UKCEH and Roman Ashauer from my project partner Syngenta to achieve a number of objectives.
 These are to; (i) Develop a high-throughput method to measure the growth and reproduction of the model species throughout its life cycle when exposed to different chemical stressors, (ii) Develop a method to observe what is happening to the organism at a molecular level, (iii) Use the collated data to find a link between molecular interactions and life history traits.